 - People who know this information intimately are usually dis-incentivized from sharing it.
 In particular, college counselors who cost thousands or tens of thousands of dollars a year feel like they might lose business if they share what they're doing with the world.

 In my case, it just so happens that my current job and vision is to help millions of students and parents around the world achieve academic success.
-So I took the many hours it took to write this.
+So I took the dozens of hours it took to write and update this.

 Also, I'm not economically dis-incentivized from helping you out.
 I'm not selling a book about this, and I don't have any interest in keeping secrets behind closed doors.

-If anything, to be transparent, if you read this guide and trust me, you might be interested in my test prep programs for the SAT/ACT.
-But frankly I don’t care whether you buy PrepScholar or not—as long as this guide helps you and keeps you from steering your life in the wrong direction based on the other crap out there.
+If anything, to be transparent, if you read this guide and trust me, you might be interested in my test prep programs for the SAT/ACT or any of our admissions advising services.
+But frankly I don't care whether you buy PrepScholar or not—as long as this guide helps you and keeps you from steering your life in the wrong direction based on the other crap out there.

 On a deeper, more existential level, it gives my work meaning to help out other people.
 But that's a topic for another time.